 To be honest, I was completely gob-smacked.
 I had only found out about the competition – two days before the closing date for entries – when attending the Winchester Writers’ Conference.
-For once, I just happened to be in the right place at the right time.
-(Something that can never happen if you give up.)
 My real incentive for entering wasn’t the thought of winning; it was to discover if I was a contender.

 The timing of the announcement was perfect.
 I had left my job of twenty-three years in September.
 Three weeks later the honeymoon period was well and truly over.
 Every time I turned on the television there was talk of doom and gloom.
-I began to worry that leaving a secure job at the onset of a recession had been a terrible mistake.
+I began to worry that leaving a secure job at the onset of a recession hadn’t been the best of ideas.

 The weeks that followed were heady.
 It was a thrill to see my name in print in the Daily Mail and The Bookseller.
 Joanne Harris, who I greatly admire, provided the cover quote.
 I was going to be the Next Big Thing.

 Except that I wasn’t.